-The Conference of European Churches supports education that encourages open and democratic perspectives on European society.
-Education is a core means for promoting values of peace and reconciliation, intercultural dialogue, and democratic participation in European society.
+CEC supports education that encourages democratic values and diversity in European society.
+Education is a core means for promoting values of peace and reconciliation, plurality, diversity, intercultural dialogue, and democratic participation.

 31 Jan, 2013

 For the Council of Europe (CoE), democratic citizenship is not confined to the legal status of “citizen” or the rights derived from it, e.g. right to vote on national or European Union level, and freedom of movement.
 Instead, it embraces every aspect of life in a democratic society, emphasizing the importance of active participation for the proper functioning of societies founded on respect for human rights and the rule of law.

 7 Dec, 2012

 Citizenship must be learnt – in freedom and with responsibility, with respect and honesty.
 It relies on, as well as builds on, trust and confidence between the powers that be and the individuals who live in the community or society.

 7 May, 2012